network-chadmin/network-chadmin.com/docs/welcome.md

 ---

-## Recent Updates 7/22
+## Recent Updates 8/25

 - Additions and fixes to existing Shrimp Co labs
-- Finished up to Lab 7 of Shrimp Co.!
+- Finished up to Lab 8 of Shrimp Co.!
-- Changed Shrimp Co. to back to using Cisco IOL for routers due to EOS lack of NAT support.
-- Branding update!
+- Made fixes to Shrimp Co. diagrams